bpuebla/mechanicalradio/README.md

 ### InfoPage
-Stateless widget that builds the body of the information display.
+Stateful widget that builds the body of the information display.
 ##### Methods
 - build(context) : Display information text about creators and Github repository button
 - openGit(context) : Opens URL of repository internally (originally wanted to be an external browser but did not know how)